What Is Dwelling Coverage?

 MONEYGEEK EXPERT TIP

 A recent analysis from the Insurance Information Institute indicated property replacement costs increased a cumulative 30.4% between 2018 and 2022, substantially higher than the rate of inflation.
-That makes evaluating how much dwelling coverage you need very important to ensure you have enough.
-An insurance agent (or insurer) should be your first choice for this as they have a tool to calculate replacement costs.Mark Friedlander, Director, Corporate Communications, Insurance Information Institute
+Evaluating how much dwelling coverage you need is crucial to ensure adequate protection.
+An insurance agent (or insurer) should be your first choice as they have tools to calculate replacement costs.Mark Friedlander, Director, Corporate Communications, Insurance Information Institute

 Dwelling Policy: Get Online Estimates